 Since we original wrote this article, a bike lane and bike turn signal has been installed at the intersection of Embarcadero and North Point Street that makes taking the route along North Point Street much easier to take.
 (See Run Over Route, below.)

 Expect this area to be extremely tiresome because pedestrians and cyclists coexist about as well as toddlers and teenagers.
 It’s all about me and nobody’s happy.
 Take a deep breath because it’s only a short span that will make you reevaluate your own habits of jay walking and walking while talking on the cell.
 Just follow the road through Fisherman’s Wharf through Aquatic Park where it meets Van Ness Avenue which is where this route meets back up with the Run Over Route.

 ALTERNATE: The Run Over Route

-If you, Mr./Ms. Super Duper Biker, can keep up with traffic and the thought of commingling with throngs of pedestrians makes your skin crawl, you’d best admire Fisherman’s Wharf from a distance and instead cross the street at the Publicis Building and head up North Point Street.
+With the addition of the bike turn signal at the intersection and bike lane along North Point Street, and the thought of commingling with throngs of pedestrians makes your skin crawl, you’d best admire Fisherman’s Wharf from a distance and instead turn left at the bike signal and head up North Point Street.
 This is called the Run Over Route (click here) for a reason: buses, vans, taxis, even big rigs are out to run you over – for the sheer joy of crushing cyclists!

 (UPDATE: Thanks to the San Francisco Bike Coalition, part of North Point is now a dedicated Bike Lane in July 2010)